westphallm1/AoMM-Cross-Mod-Sample/README.md

   as documentation for those calls.
 Documentation is also provided below in the README.

-* `AoMMState.cs`: Contains an Interface that matches the value names and types returned by AoMM's state-getter call (`mod.Call("GetStateDirect", projectile, output)`), as well as documentation of those fields, and a basic implementation of that interface.
+* `AoMMState.cs`: Contains an Interface that matches the value names and types returned by AoMM's state-getter call (`mod.Call("GetStateDirect", versionString, projectile, output)`), as well as documentation of those fields, and a basic implementation of that interface.
   Documentation for the fields in the interface is also provided below in the README.

 * `AoMMCrossModSample.cs`: Contains all of the `mod.Call`s used to register the sample minions and pets for cross-mod AI.